Using Handoff with your iPhone and iPad

-Handoff, which is part of Apple's Continuity, lets you transfer your activities between iPhone, iPad, Apple Watch, iPod touch, and Mac.
-For example, you can start writing an email on your iPad, then switch immediately to your nearby email.
+Handoff, which is part of Apple's Continuity features, lets you transfer your activities between iPhone, iPad, Apple Watch, iPod touch, and Mac.
+For example, you can start writing an email on your iPad, then switch immediately to your nearby iPhone or Mac.
 Best of all, it's easy to do!

 Handoff requirements